US consumers remain wary of the economy, new survey shows - KTVZ

 The Conference Board’s consumer confidence index — a closely watched metric gauging attitudes about the current and future strength of the economy — measured 107.1 in January, according to data released Tuesday by the business think tank.
 It was down from an upwardly revised 109 in December and below economists’ expectations.

-Economists were expecting the index to land at 109, according to estimates on Refinitiv.
+Economists were expecting the index to land at 109 in January, according to estimates on Refinitiv.

+The present situation index increased to 150.9 this month from 147.4 last month, according to the report, indicating that consumer confidence increased, with business conditions and jobs both being plentiful.

 The expectations index slumped to 77.8 in January, from 83.4 the month before.
 A reading below 80 often signals a recession occurring within the next year, according to the conference board.